 Offshore - September still will have some white and blue marlin hanging around as well as some awesome yellowfin tuna and blackfin tuna.
 Massive schools of mahi seem to be everywhere migrating to warm southern waters for the winter and of course wahoo can show up anytime you're fishing.
 November is known for the occasional giant bluefin or huge bigeye tuna to be mixed in with the catch.

-Inshore - Spanish mackerel schools will begin to disappear during the fall but larger size bluefish, king mackerel and false albacore will sometimes be within a few miles of the beach and inlet.
+Inshore / Near Shore - Spanish mackerel schools will begin to disappear during the fall but larger size bluefish, king mackerel and false albacore will sometimes be within a few miles of the beach and inlet.
 Inside the Pamlico Sound striped bass fishing is a regular fall staple for our boats.

 Occasionally the weather breaks and the winds subside so that our boats can venture offshore.
 If a captain deems it safe, the fishing is likely going to be exceptional.
 Winter fishing is normally hit or miss depending on the weather.
 We watch the weather and let anglers know what the forecast is.

-Inshore - Some years the areas around the inlet will have large schools of striped bass or big chopper bluefish.
+Inshore and Near Shore - Some years the areas around the inlet will have large schools of striped bass or big chopper bluefish.
 Hatteras and Ocracoke Inlets will also have large red drum available during the winter.

-The charter fishing on the Outer Banks goes on twelve months a year.
+The charter fishing on the Outer Banks goes on twelve months a year weather permitting.
 The target species often depends on the time of year.
 Certain species often require unique sport fishing methods that aren't practiced by every boat.
-Trolling is the most popular method for many OUter Banks deep sea charter boats.
+Trolling is the most popular method for most Outer Banks deep sea charter boats.
 Drifting or deep jigging is not as popular but can produce species that cannot be caught with standard trolling methods.
-We have boats that specialize in deep drop wreck jigging methods popular with many northern anglers.
-During your conversation with our booking desk we will ask if there is a particular species you would like to catch or method you would prefer to use.
-We will also tell you what fish have been available and the methods required.
+We have boats that specialize in deep drop wreck jigging methods that are popular with many northern based anglers.
+During your conversation with our booking desk we will ask if there is a particular species you would like to target or a method you would prefer to use.
+We will also tell you what fish have been available and the methods required to catch them.

 The article above mentions only the most popular sport fish.
-There are many other species caught regularly on our Outer Banks charters like amberjack, atlantic bonito, various sharks like mako or dusky, triggerfish, tilefish, snappers, ribbonfish and many more.
+There are many other species caught regularly by our Outer Banks charter boats like amberjack, atlantic bonito, various sharks like mako or dusky, triggerfish, tilefish, snappers, ribbonfish and many more.